kavinsagar532/StayEase/README.md

-# StayEase – Room/PG Rental Platform
+# StayEase – Room/PG Searching Platform

 StayEase is a full-stack web and mobile application platform designed to simplify the process of finding and managing rental accommodations like rooms and PGs.
 It supports three distinct user roles – Admin, Landlord, and Tenant – each with their own set of features and interfaces.